 MIM(Prisons) adds: Cyntoia Brown is an inspiration as to what the oppressed nation lumpen youth can overcome and accomplish.
 Her case is one where gender, class and national oppression all came into play leading Cyntoia to the traumatic experiences of her early life.
-These experiences were a result of not only being biologically female, but also being a young persyn.
-The lack of development of youth make them more subject to gender oppression.
-Such experiences will often mark and change a persyn's life.
+These experiences were a consequence of gender oppression on her as not only a biological female, but also a young persyn.
+The lack of development of youth make them more subject to gender oppression in patriarchal society.
+Such experiences will often mark and change a persyn’s life.
 And we celebrate those like Cyntoia who come out of those experiences as a strong, educated organizer for the interests of the oppressed.

-Unfortunately, we know countless Cyntoia Brown's as Legion implies.
+Unfortunately, we know countless Cyntoia Browns as Legion implies.
 And they do not have celebrities working on their freedom campaign.
 Some of them will spend the rest of their lives in prison.
-This is the difference between the dictatorship of the bourgeoisie, that we live under, that keeps the leaders of the oppressed locked up and the dictatorship of the proletariat, that we need, that will recognize those who take up the cause of the oppressed to be reformed contributors to society.
+This is the difference between the dictatorship of the bourgeoisie, that we live under now, which keeps the leaders of the oppressed locked up; as compared to the dictatorship of the proletariat, that we need, which will recognize those who take up the cause of the oppressed to be reformed contributors to society.

 [The following was written about the same time as we were writing Intersecting Strands of Oppression for ULK 65.
 This author echoes our own discussion of the Brett Kavanaugh hearing while heavily citing MIM Theory 2/3, as we did in our piece.
 This question of how gender and nation interact, and how revolutionaries should approach these topics in order to push things in the right direction continue to be of utmost importance. - MIM(Prisons)]